lutfullah32/hyperVTest/virtualization/hyperv_on_windows/user_guide/troubleshooting.md

 # Troubleshoot Hyper-V on Windows 10

 ## I updated to Windows 10 and now I can't connect to my downlevel (Windows 8.1 or Server 2012 R2) host
+12-Nov update.
 In Windows 10, Hyper-V manager moved to WinRM for remote management.
 What that means is now Remote Management has to be enabled on the remote host in order to use Hyper-V manager to manage it.

 For more information see [Managing Remote Hyper-V Hosts](remote_host_management.md)